mohid-tanveer/rephoto-detection/README.md

    - merges moire, subpixel, and exif features with the index on `image_id`.
    - fills missing values with zeros and records feature column groups.

-the result is a fully materialized `FeatureStore` ready for training and evaluation.
+The result is a fully materialized `FeatureStore` ready for training and evaluation.

-### training individual models and fusion
+### Training individual models and fusion

 `train_models(store, config)`: